marcoceppi/mediawiki/README.md

     juju set mediawiki version=latest

+### next

+This will install the "next" version of MediaWiki.
+When there are no `aplha`, `beta`, or `rc` git tags it will defer to the latest settings.
+When paired with `auto-update` configuration option, daily checks will take place for new versions

+    juju set mediawiki version=next

 ### nightly

 Nightly will install MediaWiki from the [Nightlies repo][7] and is not recommended for production.
 Instead this is designed for testing purposes.
 When coupled with the `auto-update` configuration option a